Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Introduction

 \section{Introduction}

 Variational inequalities encompass a wide range of problems arising in operations research and engineering applications, including minimizing a function, characterizing Nash equilibria of a game, and seeking saddle points of a function.
-This paper synthesizes continuous-time flows whose trajectories converge to the solution set of a monotone variational inequality while respecting the constraints at all times.
+This paper synthesizes continuous-time flows whose \emph{trajectories converge to the solution} set of a monotone variational inequality while \emph{respecting the constraints at all times}: hence the terminology \emph{anytime solvers}.

 Our motivation for considering this problem is two-fold.
 First, iterative algorithms in numerical computing can be interpreted as dynamical systems.
 This opens the door for the use of controls and system-theoretic tools to characterize their qualitative and quantitative properties, e.g., stability of solutions, convergence rate, and robustness to disturbances.
 In turn, the availability of such characterization sets the stage for developing sample-data implementations and systematically designing new algorithms equipped with desired properties.